Blog

 What Should Your Condo Property Management Company Be Doing?

-A good condo management company should act as the backbone of your community, handling the day-to-day operations while keeping the board and residents informed and satisfied.
-Here’s what you should expect from a reliable provider:
+A strong condo management company serves as the foundation of your community, ensuring seamless operations and transparent communication between residents and the board.
+Here is what you should expect from a reliable provider:

-• Financial Management: Transparent budgeting, accurate financial reports, and responsible reserve fund planning.
+• Financial Management: Transparent budgeting, accurate financial reporting, and responsible reserve fund planning.

-• Maintenance Coordination: Promptly addressing repairs, scheduling preventative maintenance, and managing vendor relationships.
+• Maintenance Coordination: Timely completion of repairs, preventative maintenance scheduling, and reliable vendor management.

-• Communication: Providing regular updates to the board and responding promptly to resident inquiries.
+• Communication: Clear, consistent updates to the board and prompt responses to resident inquiries.

 Red Flags That Your Management Provider May be Underperforming